Skip to content

 • MSVC 17.8 (19.38) or higher

-This will simply compile YYJSON, which is the JSON library underlying reflect-cpp.
-You can then include reflect-cpp in your project and link to the binary to get reflect-cpp with JSON support.
+This will compile reflect-cpp with JSON support only.
+You can then include reflect-cpp in your project and link to the binary.

 cmake -S . -B build -DCMAKE_BUILD_TYPE=Release